Hands-On Fundraising

 How a professional can help

 We often turn to consultants for a big capital or endowment campaign.
-But consider the value in optimizing your annual giving program.
+But consider the value of optimizing your annual giving program.
 Get that right and you’ll start in a good position for that next big campaign.

 If your program isn’t at its best, here’s how a consultant could help: